r8/vagrant-lamp/README.md

 `public/` folder matching the `host` you specified.
 Alternately you may specify a docroot explicitly by adding a `docroot` key in the json file.

+Default preconfigured host is `local.dev`.

+### Accessing your hosts via your local web browser

+In order to access vagrant hosts via your local browser you will need to edit your hosts file (`/private/etc/hosts` in Macs, `c:\Windows\System32\Drivers\etc\hosts` in Windows, `/etc/hosts` in Linux).
+All hosts should be mapped to `192.168.33.10`:

+    192.168.33.10 local.dev someyourotherhost.dev

 ### MySQL

 The guests local 3306 port is available on the host at port 33066.
-It is also available on every domain.
+It is available on every domain.
 Logging in can be done with username=root, password=vagrant.

 ### phpMyAdmin